himadri111/saxs-docs-tutorial/docs/source/bgrcorr.rst

 3. Background correction
 -------------------------

 Background correction is performed on a per-scan basis for tomoSAXS (i.e. each individual raster map representing a sequential sample orientation is loaded individually and backgroundcorrected).
+For each scan, an empty hdf5 file is created for populating with corrected frames.

-For each scan, backgroudn correction is also applied on a per-slice basis.
+Background correction is then applied on a per-slice basis.
 Each vertical slice is loaded sequentially, and for each slice:

+a.
+A new row is created in the hdf5 file for the respective tomoSAXS orientation.

-a. the kapton tube edges are found
+b. the kapton tube edges are found

 .. image:: sample_kapton_edges.png

-b.
+c.
 The data for the sample:
   a.
 SAXS frames
   b.
 Count times
   c.
 Incident flux (I0 data)